Wireless home networking made easy

-How to choose a Wi-Fi router?This really depends upon what your requirements are and how much you are willing to spend.
+This really depends upon what your requirements are and how much you are willing to spend.
 But before we do that we need to be familiar with a few terms:

-What is Wi-Fi router frequency?While choosing for a router you will run into the dilemma of choosing the frequency band supported by the router.
+While choosing for a router you will run into the dilemma of choosing the frequency band supported by the router.
 The frequency here refers to radio frequencies used by the Wi-Fi device: 2.4GHz, 5GHz, and 60Gz.
 The 2.4GHz band is currently the most popular, and is used by most existing network devices.
 This frequency is also used by other devices like cordless phones, this makes its signal quality generally worse than that of the 5GHz band due to oversaturation and interference.
 The 60Gz band is used only by the 802.11ad standard.

-What are Wi-Fi standards?Wi-Fi devices come with support for multiple networking standards or protocols.
+Wi-Fi devices come with support for multiple networking standards or protocols.
 Below are the existing Wi-Fi standards, starting with the oldest:

-Should my router have USB ports?Having a USB port has its benefits, you could connect a printer to your router.
+Having a USB port has its benefits, you could connect a printer to your router.
 This will allow you to share your USB printer wirelessly over the network.
 Connecting an external hard drive to the USB would allow you to share data stored on it to all the other devices connected to the network.
 This would also enable you to stream digital content to network media players.
 The external hard drive would now act as a centralized server for all your music, videos and documents.
 Making it easy to access all your favorite content anywhere in your house without any hassle.
 But it should be noted that this setup will not replace a dedicated NAS server in terms of performance and features.

-How to choose a Wi-Fi extender?The extender is only required if your entire premise cannot be covered by the router.
+The extender is only required if your entire premise cannot be covered by the router.
 The extender needs to be the same standard as the original Wi-Fi network or better.
 For example, for a 450Mbps dual-band router you would also require an extender that supports this Wi-Fi standard.
 Note that generally an extender only extends one frequency band at a time, so you might need two separate extenders to extend both the 2.4GHz and the 5GHz bands in a dual-band network.